Teacher Guide: Variables & Data Types

 import java.util.Scanner;statement - Using

-printlninstead ofprintfor the prompts (puts the cursor on the next line)
+printlninstead ofprintfor the prompts (puts the cursor on the next line) - Reversing the input order so that

 Core 2: Average Calculator